-The reason why customers leave a business or brand is due to dissatisfaction with service offered, dissatisfaction with product, and the need to try out an alternative.
+The reason customers leave a business or brand is because of dissatisfaction with service offered, dissatisfaction with the product, and the need to try out an alternative.

-Customers tend to remember negative experiences; building on trust by implementing a relationship marketing strategy; having an excellent and proactive customer service and building relationships with your clients online especially on important social media platforms.
+Customers remember negative experiences; building on trust by implementing a relationship marketing strategy; having an excellent and proactive customer service and building relationships with your clients online, especially on important social media platforms.

 Customers love innovation, but they also love comfort.
 In bringing in new innovations, do not sacrifice the comfort of your customers.

-Different occasions and outfits call for different designs, ranging from wedding, corporate, casual outing, dinner party and so on.
+Different occasions and outfits call for unique designs, ranging from wedding, corporate, casual outing, dinner party and so on.

-At every point in time, you have to know what your client needs it for so as to be able to give appropriate advice.
+At every point in time, you have to know what your client needs it for to give advice.

-Ensure that you go out of your way to make your clients feel valued and appreciated – focus on giving them the best experience each time.
+Ensure that you make your clients feel valued and appreciated – focus on giving them the best experience each time.

-26. Plan for Finding New Customers and Retaining Them
+26. Plan for Finding New Customers and keeping Them

 When a customer finds a fashion designer he or she likes, they usually become repeat clients.